benhur07b/benhur07b.github.io/_posts/2021-04-30-win-unconventional-openness-community.md

 </div>

 <br><br>
-You can watch a video of the presentation (in Filipino + some English) below.
+You can watch a video of the presentation (in Filipino + English) below.

 <div class="embed-responsive embed-responsive-16by9">